BlinkTagInc/node-gtfs/README.md

     },
   );
 } finally {
-  // The Kysely instance belongs to the caller and remains open after import. await db.destroy();
+  await db.destroy();
 }
 ```

-Use `MysqlDialect` with a `mysql2` pool and set `dialect: 'mysql'` for MySQL.
-A Kysely SQLite dialect is also supported with `dialect: 'sqlite'`.
+Use `MysqlDialect` and `dialect: 'mysql'` for MySQL.
+Kysely's SQLite dialect is supported with `dialect: 'sqlite'`.

-By default this function drops and recreates all GTFS tables, adds the same `*_timestamp` convenience columns used by node-GTFS, and creates query indexes.
-Pass `manageSchema: false` to insert into tables managed by your application's migrations.
-In that mode, tables must contain every source column defined by node-GTFS; `*_timestamp` columns are omitted unless `includeNodeGtfsExtras: true` is set.
+With `manageSchema: true` (the default), the import recreates GTFS tables and indexes.
+Use `manageSchema: false` with application-managed tables.
+Set `includeNodeGtfsExtras: true` to write generated `*_timestamp` columns.

-The existing synchronous getters, `openDb()`, export, and GTFS-Realtime support remain SQLite-only. `importGtfsToKysely()` currently imports static GTFS and skips configured realtime sources with a warning.
+Synchronous getters, export, and GTFS-Realtime storage require SQLite.
+Kysely imports skip configured realtime sources with a warning.

+See [Database portability](docs/database-portability.md) for storage details.

 ### Example Applications